Environment & biodiversity

 The students are encouraged to bring sorted recyclable waste to their school.
 This waste is then sent to the appropriate sorting centre for recycling.
 And the financial benefit from collecting this waste is reinvested in social, ecological or humanitarian projects, either in the school or in its immediate environment.

-The approach was first rolled out in the French high school in Lomé, the capital of Togo, in 2016.
-The "Moi Jeu Tri" association was set up the following year and has since enabled a large number of other students to follow the program: in 2019, 18,000 students were thus taught how to recycle household waste.
-In the first quarter of 2020, there were 35,000 students.
-This success prompted the association to create a branch of "Moi Jeu Tri" in Côte d'Ivoire and another in France to provide technical, financial and human support for operations in Africa.
-The operation proved to be a success and has encouraged the association to makes plans to deploy the program in 100 more schools in Côte d'Ivoire over the period 2020-2021.
-The Veolia Foundation is supporting the association in its efforts to achieve this goal.
+The approach was first implemented in the French high school in Lomé, the capital of Togo, in 2016, before being extended to a large number of other students: in 2019, 18,000 students were made aware of the recovery of recyclable household waste.
+In the first quarter of 2020, 35,000 students were reached.
+This success has prompted the association to create a branch of "Moi Jeu Tri" in Côte d'Ivoire, and another in France, to provide technical, financial and human support for operations in Africa.

-With a collection point for recyclable waste from selective household sorting, schools become an essential link in the local circular and solidarity economy.
+Together with a collection point for recyclable waste from selective household sorting, the school becomes an essential link in the local circular and solidarity economy.